AngelSam-John/CurrencyCloudQAChallenge/README.md

 1. Converted JSON Response Body to POJO
 2. Separated Test Layer with API Services
-3. Implementated REST Routes
+3. Implemented REST Routes
 4. Shared Test Context
 5. Shared Scenario Context
 6. Implemented Configuration Reader
 7. Tests are written in Gherkin format using feature files
 8. Console logs are viewed using log4j.
-9. Request and Response logs are created.
+9. Request and Response logs are printed.
-10. Result are viewed in Allure reporting with Request and Responses.
+10. Result can be viewed in Allure reporting with Request and Responses.